China cries foul after U.S. sets tariffs on solar imports

 However, Beijing stopped short of threatening immediate retaliation.

-"We believe these measures by the United States damage China-U.S. cooperation in the renewable and clean energy sectors ...
-We hope the United States can appropriately resolve the relevant issues and take practical steps to respond to China's demands," Foreign Ministry spokesman Hong Lei said.
+"We believe these measures by the United States damage China-U.S. cooperation in the renewable and clean energy sectors, and also damage U.S. interests.
+We hope the United States can appropriately resolve the relevant issues, and take practical steps to respond to China's demands," Foreign Ministry spokesman Hong Lei said.

-The tariffs apply to most top Chinese exporters, including Suntech Power Holdings Co Ltd and Trina Solar Ltd, at about 31 percent.
+The tariffs apply to most top Chinese exporters, including Suntech Power Holdings Co Ltd STP.N and Trina Solar Ltd TSL.N, at about 31 percent.

-President Barack Obama, running for re-election in November, has promised to crack down on what he said are unfair Chinese trade practices.

-The United States already has punitive duties on steel pipe, pencils, electric blankets and bedspring imports from China and was also reported in March to be investigating if imports of stainless steel sinks are sold at unfairly low prices.

-Chinese officials have threatened to impose trade duties on U.S. shipments of polysilicon, the key material used in solar panels, if the U.S. moves to penalize Chinese solar companies.

-"The anti-dumping ruling increases the risk of retaliatory action by Chinese government on U.S. polysilicon imports into China," Deutsche Bank said in a report.

-The solar panel ruling follows a complaint filed last October by the U.S. subsidiary of Germany's SolarWorld AG, and six other U.S. companies that alleged unfair competition and had sought duties well above 100 percent.
+The ruling follows a complaint filed last October by the U.S. subsidiary of Germany's SolarWorld AG SWVG.DE, and six other U.S. companies that alleged unfair competition and had sought duties well above 100 percent.

-"The decision sends a clear signal: free trade does not mean there are no rules," Frank Asbeck, chief executive of SolarWorld told Reuters.

-"We expect the U.S. decision will serve as an impulse to the EU," Asbeck said, adding the company - whose shares rallied as much as 18 percent on the move - was still trying to file a similar complaint in Europe by mid-2012.

 China's solar companies hold more than 60 percent of the global market.
 The U.S. market alone accounts for about 20 percent of sales of China's largest solar panel manufacturers.

-Their heavy reliance on subsidized U.S. and European markets has prompted criticism that loans from Chinese state-run banks and low prices gave the companies an unfair advantage.
+Their heavy reliance on subsidised U.S. and European markets has prompted criticism that loans from Chinese state-run banks and low prices gave the companies an unfair advantage.

-Under the decision, 59 Chinese solar companies that petitioned Washington in the case will also face an import duty of about 31 percent, including Yingli Green Energy, LDK Solar, Canadian Solar, Hanwha solar One, JA Solar Holding and Jinko Solar.
+Under the decision, 59 Chinese solar companies that petitioned Washington in the case will also face an import duty of about 31 percent, including Yingli Green Energy (YGE.N), LDK Solar LDK.N, Canadian Solar (CSIQ.O), Hanwha solar One HSOL.O, JA Solar Holding (JASO.O) and Jinko Solar (JKS.N).

 The U.S. ruling, retroactive to cover imports dating back 90 days, comes two months after Washington set more modest tariffs of less than 5 percent on imports from China because of what it deemed Beijing's unfair support for its solar industry.